-I have an annual tradition of hosting a Holiday Brunch for my girl friends.
-We see each other many times through the year, but it's quite rare when we can all get together in a small intimate group without a presence of our partners.
-So, once a year I host a Brunch at my place where we drink copious amounts of Mimosas, Mulled Wine, and Mulled Cider, eat pancakes, waffles, cheeses, strata and gossip, gossip, gossip.
+I have an annual tradition of hosting a Holiday Brunch for my girlfriends.
+We see each other throughout the year, but it's quite rare when we can all get together in a small intimate group without our partners.
+So, once a year I host a Brunch at my place where we drink copious amounts of Mimosas, Mulled Wine, and Mulled Cider, eat pancakes, waffles, cheeses, stratas and gossip, gossip, gossip.
 After hours of eating and talking, we round the day off with tea, coffee and dessert.
-I usually make two sweets for variety (and because I'm crazy... it takes me a long time to cook and decorate everything for these Brunch parties) - cake and cookies.
+I usually make two sweets for variety (and because I'm crazy...) - cake and cookies.

 This time I knew what cake I wanted to make, but I had no idea about cookies.
 Although I knew that it had to be drop cookies.
 No matter how much I love and admire the beauty of rolled biscuits, I just don't have the patience.
 I'm a drop cookie girl :)

-- Preheat the oven to 180C (350F).
+- Preheat oven to 350F.
 Line baking sheet with parchment paper.

 - Combine the flour, baking powder, salt and rolled oats into a bowl.